On The Fairness Impacts of Hardware Selection in Machine Learning: Conclusion

 \section{Conclusion}

-This paper focused on an often overlooked aspect of responsible ML models: How variations in hardware can disproportionately affect different demographic groups.
+This paper focused on an often overlooked aspect of responsible model: How variations in hardware can disproportionately affect different demographic groups, leading to a Matthew's effect in performance and fairness.
 We've presented a theoretical framework to quantitatively assess these hardware-induced disparities, pinpointing variations in gradient flows across groups and differences in local loss surfaces as primary factors contributing to these disparities.
 These findings have been validated by extensive empirical studies, carried out on multiple hardware platforms, datasets, and architectures.

-The findings of this study are significant: the sensitivity of model performance to specific hardware choices can lead to unintended negative societal outcomes.
+\emph{The findings of this study are significant: the sensitivity of model performance to specific hardware choices can lead to unintended negative societal outcomes}.
 For example, organizations that release their source codes and model parameters may attest to satisfactory performance levels for certain demographic groups, based on results from their chosen training hardware.
 However, this claimed performance could substantially degrade when the models are implemented on different hardware platforms.
 Our work thus serves as both a cautionary tale and a guide for responsible practices in reporting across diverse hardware settings.